-How Nike and Adidas use lighting to catch attention in their New York stores
+How do Nike and Adidas use lighting in their New York stores?

 Light is one of the most important elements of any retail space.
 When specified correctly, lighting systems ensure that shoppers are able to view products properly and create an atmosphere that is appropriate for the brand’s identity.